windytan/redsea/README.md

 RDS groups are printed to the terminal as line-delimited JSON objects or, optionally, undecoded hex blocks (`-x`).

-Redsea has been successfully compiled on Linux (Ubuntu 14.04, Raspbian Jessie) and OSX (10.10).

 [![Build Status](https://travis-ci.org/windytan/redsea.svg?branch=master)](https://travis-ci.org/windytan/redsea)

 ## Compiling

 You will need git, the [liquid-dsp](https://github.com/jgaeddert/liquid-dsp) library, and GNU autotools.
-On OSX/macOS you will also need XCode command-line tools (`xcode-select --install`).
+On macOS (OSX) you will also need XCode command-line tools (`xcode-select --install`).

 1. Clone the repository (unless you downloaded a release zip file):